sankeerthanavenugopal/smallest_ai_assignment/README.md

 ## Features

 - **Natural Language Understanding**: The AI receptionist can understand user intents like reporting an emergency or leaving a message.
-- **Emergency Handling**: When a user reports an emergency, the system asynchronously retrieves relevant instructions while keeping the user engaged.
+- **Emergency Handling**: The system provides instructions based on various emergency scenarios, retrieved asynchronously to keep the user engaged.
 - **Automatic Follow-up**: The system automatically recalls and updates the user on the status of their emergency after a predefined delay.
+- **Custom Responses**: The AI can handle special cases like when a user expresses concern about delays, by providing specific responses.
 - **Simple Web Interface**: A frontend is provided for interacting with the AI receptionist, built with HTML, CSS, and JavaScript.

 ## Project Structure

 - `app.py`: The backend application written in Python using the Quart framework.
 - `templates/index.html`: The frontend template with the chat interface.
-- `static`: A directory to place static files like CSS or JavaScript (if needed).
 - `requirements.txt`: A list of Python dependencies required to run the project.
+- `vector_db_setup.py`: Contains the logic for setting up the Qdrant collections and uploading initial data.

 ## Requirements